 It may be requested when a person does not appear to be responding to therapy and has a recurrence of seizures.
 The blood level may not be high enough, the person may not be taking the medication as prescribed, or the drug may be ineffective for that person.

 Levetiracetam tests may also be requested when a person experiences a troublesome level of side effects and/or develops complications.
-Side effects that may be seen at any dose but that are related to higher concentrations include:
+Leveteracetam has a good safety profile, but side effects that may be seen at any dose but that are related to higher concentrations include:

 - Lack of coordination